A Bird In The Hand..

-Mike started climbing the tree, chainsaw in hand.
+Mike ascended the tree, chainsaw in hand.
 It wasn’t until he had begun to cut that I spotted the bird.
 Right at the very back of the bush and directly below the partially severed branch.

 “Stop.
 STOP..!!”
 Much flailing of arms from below and grumbling from on high.

 Well, I called and called.
 Pleaded and cajoled.
 I tried to imitate what I hoped might be alluring pheasanty clucks.
 The brown eyes stared back but Ptolemy remained unmoved.
 I went to the shed for bird seed and spread some out on the path.
 Still no response from the tangle of undergrowth beyond.

 Mike was getting impatient.
 “He’ll just have to take his chances.”